K-SURYA-VAMSI/Smart_Task_Planner/README.md

 # View browser console for frontend issues
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -am 'Add feature'`
-4. Push to branch: `git push origin feature-name`
-5. Submit a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [Google Gemini AI](https://ai.google.dev/) for intelligent task generation
 - [MongoDB](https://www.mongodb.com/) for database solutions
 - [React](https://reactjs.org/) for the frontend framework
 - [Express.js](https://expressjs.com/) for the backend framework

-## 📧 Support

-For support, email [your-email] or create an issue in the repository.

 ---